 By: Blonde One

-Our most recent workshop was for consolidation of previously learned navigation skills and was attended by 10 eager and enthusiastic people.
+Our most recent navigation course on Dartmoor was for the consolidation of previously learned navigation skills and was attended by 10 eager and enthusiastic people.
 We spent a short amount of time in the classroom reminding everyone of the basics before heading out onto the moors.
 It was a beautiful day so we were all keen to get out as quick as possible.
+Whether you are after a beginners’ navigation course or want to improve on your existing navigation skills, we have the course for you.
+Check out our Navigation Courses page today.

 Here’s some of the things that were learned: